 This is the long and short of it.
 There’s no difference between basic ingredients of a cookie or biscuit except the baking time.
 Sugar and butter ratios can differ to allow for chewiness and spread.
 A cookie is baked 5-7 minutes less than a biscuit, which results in a crisp outer crust and a soft chewy centre.
 A biscuit is crisp and crunchy throughout, making it dunkable, an unthinkable thought for some.

-However you choose to bake these salted dark chocolate cookies, they are as their name suggests – dark and salted with a crisp outer crunch, soft cookie centres with molten chocolate that’ll spike the dopamine.
+However you choose to bake these salted dark chocolate cookies, they are as the name suggests – Lightly salted with a crisp exterior and soft cookie centres.

 Salted dark chocolate crinkle cookies